-Journalism skills for freelance writers
+Journalism soft skills for writers

-I don’t believe I was born to be a journalist, and I never thought I had the brass to interview the person on the street.
-But a phone call from out of the clear blue sky shook up my introverted world and taught me I could find my brass by just looking deep enough.
+I don’t believe I was born to be a journalist, and I never thought I had the brass to interview “the person on the street.”
+But a phone call from out of the clear blue sky shook up my introverted world.

 The City Editor told me I had what it took to do the job, and he wasn’t talking about my writing skills.
 Instead, he believed I had the personal qualities and character traits to interview complete strangers and learn their stories.